I Love This Beautiful and Postmodern Shay Mitchell SponCon Video

 There is a wealth of celebrity social-media spon-con out there, some of it okay, some of it terrible, none of it great.
 Until now.

-This weekend, Pretty Little Liars star Shay Mitchell posted a video on Snapchat to promote Biore cleansing water that can only be described as a genre-defying work of art.
+This weekend, Pretty Little Liars star Shay Mitchell posted a video on Snapchat to promote Bioré cleansing water that can only be described as a genre-defying work of art.

-Mitchell has been a #BioreAmbassador for two years now.
+Mitchell has been a #BioréAmbassador for two years now.
 Here she is, for example, promoting their charcoal pore strips while being all like, “Whoa, I’m so busy taking this selfie thank God I can finally unclog the filthy skin holes on my nose with on-the-go strips instead of having to use a water wheel like in the olden days.”

 I know what you’re thinking: Uh, Madeleine, that’s already an amazing post that makes me feel empowered to pursue both my professional and skin-care aspirations at the same time, it can’t possibly get any better than that.
 But it does!
 And thanks to Twitter user @ohjlizzle, who recorded Mitchell’s video this weekend, we can watch her post-modern spon-con masterpiece over and over and over again.